 A deposit is required in order to show your intention and commitment to participate in the program.
 The deposit is refunded either upon successful completion of the trip or, if you are not offered a flight, your deposit is returned at your request or at the end of the season for which you have applied.

-For those applicants who have Signed up before registration opening or are re-applying for a following season, you are given priority status.
+For those applicants who have Opened an Account with Birthright Israel before registration opening or are re-applying for a following season, you are given priority status.
 This means that we will prioritize you and your friends on the trips that you have chosen.
 Registration will also open a few days earlier for you, allowing you to beat the rush.

-You will receive a welcome email which includes a login to your Personal Trip Profile (unless you have one already).
+You will receive a welcome email which includes a login to your Personal Trip Profile.
 Within your Personal Trip Profile, you will be able to invite friends you wish to travel with, upload a profile pic, edit your personal contact details, upload a copy of your passport and find information regarding your personal telephone interview.
 More info regarding registration

 No problem.
 Simply log back in to your application and on the summary page, you will see the trip organizer you have chosen at the bottom.
 If you have chosen another organizer by accident, you can simply change your selection by clicking into the box.
 You will then need to change the relevant trip choice contained under section 5.